DarkKirb/homepage/source/_posts/Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge.md

 {% image Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge/mankey.webp %}
 {
     "widths": [[768, 256], [769, 512]],
     "alt": "Pokédex Entry of Mankey, the Pig Monkey Pokémon.
 It is 1ft8in tall and 62lb heavy.
 An agile pokémon that lives in trees.
-It angers easily and will not hesitate to attack anything."
+It angers easily and will not hesitate to attack anything.", "pixelArt": true
 }
 {% endimage %}